learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 X, y = make_blobs(n_samples=400, n_features=2, centers=6, cluster_std=0.8)
 ```

-Now, let's visualize our clusters to see what we've created.
+Now let's visualize our clusters to see what we've created.
 Run the cell below to visualize our newly created dataset.

 ```python